 As mentioned above, files created are stored in the ESE database.
 The following segment reveals what is an ESE.

 ESE Database Format:

-ESE stands for Extensible Storage Engine, is a complex database used by Windows Search, Windows Mail, Active Directory, etc. and the files are stored in Windows.edb format.
-The page size of the database differs according to the version of Windows used and the files are stored as B-tree structure.
+ESE stands for Extensible Storage Engine, which is a complex database used by Windows Search, It stores Windows Mail, Active Directory, etc. and the files in Windows.edb format.
+The page size of the database differs according to the version of Windows used and the files are stored as a B-tree structure.

 The components are:

 - Long value data

 - Space tree data